We have seen great strides (pardon the pun!) in the technology available to podiatrists over the past couple of decades.

 We can help diabetic patients even when they have developed an ulcer, as we can still measure the load and then design a device or innersole specifically for that client’s foot, and their individual biomechanics.
 This will assist the healing process, reduce the risk of infection, and the risk of amputation – which not only has a huge impact on the patient’s life, but also places great strain on our health system.

-Digital gait analysis is a valuable tool in the hands of a trained podiatrist.
+Digital gait scan analysis by a trained podiatrist is a powerful tool to identify any potential pain or other impacts of the way you walk, long before they occur.
 If you have any concerns with your feet or lower limbs, please make an appointment at our Redlands Podiatry Clinic, by calling 3207 4736 or you can book online.